What is the advantage of working with Protolabs? Why should I choose your company to make my parts?

 Google Chrome or Mozilla Firefox

 When using Chrome or Firefox, the first time you visit your ProtoQuote, you will see a screen telling you Protoview needs your permission to run.
-Simply right-click anywhere in the gray field and select 'Run this plug-in' from the menu.
+Simply right-click anywhere in the grey field and select 'Run this plug-in' from the menu.

 The most common issue using the Protoview 3D display on Chrome or Firefox is simply not having the latest browser version.
 To ensure Protoview runs and performs at its best, we recommend updating your browser to the latest version.